rao-monu/rao-monu/README.md

 # 👋 Hi, I'm Mukesh Rao

 ## 👀 About Me
 Hey there!
 I'm passionate about geospatial data science (Remote sensing & GIS) and geospatial engineering.
 I have experience in land, terrain, climate, and coastal spatial modeling.
-My work is centered around 3D city and building spatial modeling, which requires the use of really cool geospatial technologies like satellite imagery, lidar, drones, terrain data, orthophotos, and spatiotemporal analysis.
+My work is centered around city and land resources management, & building spatial modeling, which requires using cool geospatial technologies like satellite imagery, lidar, drones, terrain data, orthophotos, and spatiotemporal analysis.
 Feel free to join me!

 ## 🌱 Currently
-I'm actively involved in the field of geospatial generative technology, working on cutting-edge projects and exploring innovative solutions to address complex challenges.
+I'm actively involved in geospatial generative technology, working on cutting-edge projects and exploring innovative solutions to address complex challenges.

 ## 🔗 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/yadavmukesh1111001110/)